 Pin this Graduation Hat Party Favors Tutorial for later:

-For more ideas like these graduation cap party favors, be sure to check out my Grad Party Board on Pinterest.
+For more ideas like these graduation cap party favors, be sure to check out the rest of my Graduation tutorials.